A Large-Scale Analysis on the Use of Arrival Time Prediction for Automated Shuttle Services in the Real World: Results

-In Table \ref{tab:travel_time}, we analyze if the results from the dwell time predictions translate to running time predictions.
-Note that the RF-GCN model has not been used for running time predictions, as zero observations are impossible here.
-Looking at Table \ref{tab:travel_time}, we can see a quite different picture than in Table \ref{tab:dwell_time}.
-This is not unexpected, as running time and dwell time have different characteristics.
-Here we can see that for almost all of the sites, the tree-based methods RF and XGBoost are superior, with XGBoost being the best model for Tampere and Graz, RF being the best for Madrid, and the performance being almost equal for Les Mureaux.
-Only for Linkoping, the ANN models outperform, with both the MLP and the GCN having comparable performance.
-For Tampere, the difference between the MLP and XGboost is only half a second, while the difference between Graz, Madrid, and Les Mureaux is around 2 seconds.
+In evaluating prediction results on single segments, we first analyze the comparative performance of machine learning and deep learning models across pilot sites.
+In Table \ref{tab:travel_time}, we present the performance for running time predictions across models, excluding the RF-GCN model, as zero observations are impossible.
+For most pilot sites, the tree-based methods RF and XGBoost are superior, with XGBoost outperforming in Tampere and Graz, RF in Madrid, and the performance being equal in Les Mureaux.
+Only for Linköping, the ANN models outperform in MAE, with both the MLP and the GCN showing comparable performance.

-It can also be seen that the MLP achieves better results than the GCN for all sites.
-This is different than what has been observed with using GCNs for other traffic-related tasks, such as traffic flow, where in general, the spatial modeling process of GCNs improves performance \cite{Li2017DiffusionCR}.
-A reason for this result could be the deployment in low-traffic zones or the regulatory speed limit for automated shuttles, leading to less variation in the running times.
+Surprisingly, across sites, MLP consistently outperforms GCN with the exception of Carinthia.
+This is different from findings for other traffic-related tasks, such as traffic flow prediction, where, in general, the spatial modeling process of GCNs improves performance \cite{Li2017DiffusionCR}.
+A reason for this result could be the deployment in low-speed zones or the regulatory speed limit for automated shuttles, leading to less variation in the running times.